ShubhamMisar-12/USBondAnalaysis-GARCH/README.md

 ## Methodology

 1. **Data Collection:** The project collects historical US bond returns for three maturity periods: 1 year, 7 years, and 20 years.
-The data is obtained from a [This site](https://data.nasdaq.com/data/FED/SVENY-us-treasury-zerocoupon-yield-curve).
+The data is obtained from [This site](https://data.nasdaq.com/data/FED/SVENY-us-treasury-zerocoupon-yield-curve).

 2. **Preprocessing:** The collected bond return data is preprocessed to ensure consistency and accuracy.
 This includes removing any missing values, handling outliers, and ensuring proper time alignment.